astronomer/docs/learn/airflow-fivetran.md

 6. Click **SAVE & TEST**.
 After your connection has been tested click **CONTINUE**.

 7. Click **Start Sync** to start your initial sync.
 This initial synchronization will load all historic metadata from your GitHub repository and has to be completed in Fivetran for the sync to become active.
-Once the Fivetran sync is active, you can set the sync frequency under the **Setup** tab or run the sync using the Fivetran API in Airflow.
+Once the Fivetran sync is active, you can set the sync frequency under the **Setup** tab or run the sync using the Fivetran API.

 ## Step 5: Generate a Fivetran API key